Daniibooii/dinosaur-safari/README.md

 # dinosaur-safari
 2/26/2018:<br>
-This repo is the unpacked files from a legally-downloaded copy of the PC game Dinosaur Safari.<br>
+This repo contains the unpacked files from a legally-downloaded copy of the PC game Dinosaur Safari.<br>
-I played a great of this back in the day and wanted to get it running on my laptop.<br>
+I played a great deal of this back in the day and wanted to get it running on my laptop.<br>
-I have had no luck with that so far, but hopefully compatibility mode will provide a solution.<br>
+I have had no luck so far, but hopefully fooling around with compatibility mode will provide a solution.<br>
-This repo has been created in ordet to facilitate the study/use of the game's code, potentially for a group project.<br>
+This repo has been created in order to facilitate the study/use of the game's code, potentially for a group project.<br>
-The project envisioned would be more of a "Dinosaur Staycation" and involve use of APIs/dinosaur databases.<br>
+The project envisioned will be more of a "Dinosaur Staycation" and involve use of APIs/dinosaur databases.<br>
+If that doesn't pan out, I'd still like to dig around in the code.<br>
 <br>
-The original notes associated with these files have been moved from README.txt to below the second dinosaur safair heading.<br>
+The original notes associated with these files have been moved from README.txt to below the second dinosaur safari heading.<br>

 # Work Done
-Done yet; this is a work-in-progress.<br>
+None yet; this is a work-in-progress.<br>

 # dinosaur-safari

-The game files in this folder are included to make it easier
-            for young children to play Dinosaur Safari.
+The game files in this folder are included to make it easier for young children to play Dinosaur Safari.

             The files allow you to select the level of difficulty of the game.
 Rookie is the normal (hardest) level.
 Junior,